learn-co-students/ruby-music-library-cli-v-000/README.md

 ## It's CLI time!
 Congrats!
 You've done the heavy lifting.
 Now let's wrap it all up in a simple CLI so that users can actually interact with our code.
 Create a `MusicLibraryController` class that:
   * Upon initialization, accepts an optional path to the library of MP3 files, defaulting to `./db/mp3s/`.
 It should then instantiate a `MusicImporter` object, which it will use to import songs from the specified library.
-  * Has a `#call` method that starts the CLI and prompts the user for input.
+  * Has a `#call` method that starts the CLI and prompts the user for input (try using `gets.chomp`).
 Read the tests carefully for specifics.

+When you've passed all of the tests, you should be able to type `./bin/musiclibrary` into your terminal to play around with your CLI and see how it works.

 Have fun!

 ## Resources
 * [QA with Students](https://www.youtube.com/watch?v=kgYP9Yj8OE4&feature=youtu.be)